PythEch/ruc-scheduler/README.md

 # ruc-scheduler
 The missing timetable web application for Roskilde University made out of boredom.

 RUC doesn't have an official timetable website except for [kursus.ruc.dk](https://kursus.ruc.dk) where you have to keep track of each course by yourself.
-This was a tiresome and unnecessary work since every course has its own schedule and lecturers sometimes change their plans.
+This was a tiresome and unnecessary work since every course has its own schedule changing each week and lecturers sometimes change their plans.
 I assume having a timetable web application is a fairly standard procedure for most universities, so I thought I could teach myself React while solving this problem I had, cool.

 Demo at [here](https://turkmenog.lu/ruc-scheduler/)